-□ On October 1 of senior year the FAFSA (Free Application for Federal Student Aid) becomes available and can be completed and submitted to each college the student

-□ The CSS profile is another form used by many schools to assess financial need, applicants may need to complete this to be fully considered for aid and merit money at a college.
-There is a fee associated with using the application.
+- □ On October 1 of senior year the FAFSA (Free Application for Federal Student Aid) becomes available and can be completed and submitted to each college the student applies to attend this is the money that your student may qualify for based upon family income and other factors - □ The CSS profile is another form used by many private schools to assess financial need; applicants may need to complete this to be fully considered for aid and merit money at a college.
+There is a fee associated with using the CSS application.